-Observational designs are a class of methods where the researcher observes phenomena (behaviors, interactions, etc.) of interest as they happen in a natural context.
+Observation is a class of methods where the researcher observes phenomena (behaviors, interactions, etc.) of interest as they happen in a natural context.
 There is no experimental control used in these studies and the data generated are mainly qualitative in nature.
 Many human factors make use of observational design features such as usability testing, contextual inquiry, and ethnography.

 Recommended Uses